domenicolofu/webium24/README.md

-# Graph Neural Networks for Recommendation: Reproducibility, Graph Topology, and Node Representation
+# 1st Workshop on Wearable Devices and Brain-Computer Interfaces for User Modelling, WeBIUM

-Website repository of the tutorial.
+Website repository of the Workshop.